JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 #### Number of actions

 The preferable number of actions is two, as it is easier for the user to choose.
-If more than two actions are useful, place the most likely to be used first, and hide the others under the "More" dropdown:
+If more than two actions are useful, place the most likely to be used first, and hide the others under the <control>More</control> dropdown:

 ![The Windows Defender notification with the primary action "Exclude folders" on the left and 3 more actions under the "More" dropdown link](notification_balloon_more_actions.png){width=706}